-Beg’s team includes SFU engineering scientist Marinko Sarunic, computing scientist Greg Mori and actuarial scientist Jinko Graham, as well as UBC ophthalmologists Andrew Merkur and Paul Mackenzie and vision scientist, Joanne Matsubara, along with Hsiung and Mackenzie (from Vocadlo’s group), and McGill University neuroscientist Alan Evans.
+Beg’s team includes SFU engineering scientist Marinko Sarunic, computing scientist Greg Mori and statistician Jinko Graham, as well as UBC ophthalmologists Andrew Merkur and Paul Mackenzie and vision scientist Joanne Matsubara, along with Hsiung and Mackenzie (from Vocadlo’s group), and McGill University neuroscientist Alan Evans.

 “Detecting the beginning of Alzheimer’s in an individual’s brain in the early stages is difficult as the changes in behavior are subtle and hidden,” says Beg, who has shared his innovative computational tools for brain image analysis with colleagues worldwide.

 “Proper diagnosis is the key to successful treatment,” he adds.
 “Families’ lives are turned upside down by this disease, and I hope our research will help to make a difference.”